What is the Young Philosophers Lecture Series?

 The Introductory Talk

-At SUNY Fredonia we want to give the community (and the rest of the world) some introductory resources to get started thinking about philosophy.
+At DePauw University we want to give the community (and the rest of the world) some introductory resources to get started thinking about philosophy.
 That’s what the introductory talk is designed to do.
 These talks should be pitched at an introductory level and will presuppose no background in philosophy.
 If you’re new to philosophy, the introductory talk should suit you.
 We suspect there are a lot of you out there who will be eager to watch/listen to both.

 Are You a Young Philosopher?